johnMamish/verilog-common/i2c_controller/README.md

 This instruction is given 2 masks: a low mask and a high mask.
 If the most-recently read byte does not match the low and high masks then the given label is jumped to.

 A byte x 'matches' the low mask if x is '0' wherever the low mask is '1'.
 It matches a high mask if x is '1' wherever the mask is '1'.
-For example
+For example:

 ```
       0100 0011       0100 0011       0100 0111
   low:0001 0100  high:0000 0001   low:0001 0100
    -------------    -----------   -------------
       xxx1 x1xx       xxxx xxx1       xxx1 x0xx
-      matches         matches         doesn't match
+      matches         matches         doesn't match because of bit 2.
 ```

 Example: